saipavan2702/killermacha/Ed/DSA/Sql.md

 --  --
 ```

 - **Notes**

-    ==% Represents zero or more characters
+    % Represents zero or more characters
     _ Represents a single character
-    [] Represents any single character within the brackets *
+    [] Represents any single character within the brackets
-    ^ Represents any character not in the brackets *
+    ^ Represents any character not in the brackets
-    - Represents any single character within the specified range *
-    {} Represents any escaped character **
+    {} Represents any escaped character
-    ==